jupyter/jupyter_client/docs/messaging.rst

 .. note::

+    The ``session`` id in a message header identifies a unique entity with state, such as a kernel process or client process.

-A client session value, in message headers from a client, should be unique among all clients connected to a kernel and should be constant over the lifetime of the client.
-A kernel session value, in message headers from a kernel, should be generated on kernel startup or restart and should be constant for the lifetime of the kernel.
+    A client session id, in message headers from a client, should be unique among all clients connected to a kernel.
+When a client reconnects to a kernel, it should use the same client session id in its message headers.
+When a client restarts, it should generate a new client session id.

+    A kernel session id, in message headers from a kernel, should identify a particular kernel process.
+If a kernel is restarted, the kernel session id should be regenerated.

+    The session id in a message header can be used to identify the sending entity.
+    For example, if a client disconnects and reconnects to a kernel, and messages from the kernel have a different kernel session id than prior to the disconnect, the client should assume that the kernel was restarted.

 .. versionchanged:: 5.0

     ``version`` key added to the header.

 .. versionchanged:: 5.1